 Getting help for drug or alcohol dependency will be life-changing.
 Just as addiction impacts every area of your life, so does recovery.

 One reason people are deterred from rehab is the fear that it will impact their careers.

-However, it should be noted that rehab is short-term; it only lasts for a few weeks on average.
+However, it should be noted that rehab is short-term – it only lasts for a few weeks on average.

-On the other hand, a life of addiction can have major negative effects on employment.
-Many people who use substances frequently miss work which results in them losing their job.
+On the other hand, a life of addiction can have major negative impact on employment.
+Many people who use substances frequently miss work, which results in them losing their job.

 Choosing sobriety over an addiction can do wonders for your employment.
-You will feel healthier physically and mentally which could help you be more productive than ever before.
+You will feel healthier physically and mentally, which could help you be more productive than ever before.

 If you are dependent on drugs or alcohol for your happiness, it is likely that you will put that before your relationships.
 Evidently, your loved ones are bound to resent this, which could result in failed relationships.